Morri3/GymCar/README.md

-# humanoid
+# GymCar - A mountain car project based on Gymnasium
-This is the coursework of the COMP4125 in 2025.
+This is the coursework for the COMP4125 in 2025.